crosscon/remote-attestation-trusted-application/README.md

     - MEMREF_INPUT (memory pattern from where the attestation will start)
     - VALUE_INPUT (size of the memory region to be attested)
     - NONE
-- return value:
+- return value: TEE_SUCCESS on successful attestation, TEE_ERROR_EXTERNAL_CANCEL on failed attestation, TEE_ERROR_COMMUNICATION on communication errors

 ### REQUEST_ATTESTATION_FROM_QUEUE
 - description: Long-running task which waits for a job to appear in the queue and a successful attestation attempt to be made (i.e. the server to be reachable)
 - params: NONE/NONE/NONE/NONE
-- return value: TEE_SUCCESS on successful attestation, TEE_ERROR_EXTERNAL_CANCEL on failed attestation
+- return value: TEE_SUCCESS on successful attestation, TEE_ERROR_EXTERNAL_CANCEL on failed attestation, TEE_ERROR_COMMUNICATION on communication errors

 ### TEST_REMOTE
 - description: Used to test secure mTLS connection to the remote side
 - params: NONE/NONE/NONE/NONE
-- return value: TEE_SUCCESS on successful connection
+- return value: TEE_SUCCESS on successful connection, TEE_ERROR_COMMUNICATION on communication errors